thanos-io/thanos/docs/components/compact.md

 ## Deleting Aborted Partial Uploads

-It can happen that any producer started uploading some block, but never finished and never will.
-Sidecars will retry in case of failures during upload or process (unless there was no persistent storage), but very common case is with Compactor.
-If Compactor process crashes during upload of compacted block, whole compaction starts from scratch and new block ID is created.
-This means that partial upload will be never retried.
+It can happen that a producer started uploading some block, but it never finished and it never will.
+Sidecars will retry in case of failures during upload or process (unless there was no persistent storage), but a very common case is with Compactor.
+If the Compactor process crashes during upload of a compacted block, the whole compaction starts from scratch and a new block ID is created.
+This means that partial upload will never be retried.

-To handle this case there is `--delete-delay=48h` flag that starts deletion of directories inside object storage without `meta.json` only after given time.
+To handle this case there is the `--delete-delay=48h` flag that starts deletion of directories inside object storage without `meta.json` only after a given time.

 This value has to be smaller than upload duration and [consistency delay](#consistency-delay).

 ## Halting

 Because of the very specific nature of Compactor which is writing to object storage, potentially deleting sensitive data, and downloading GBs of data, by default we halt Compactor on certain data failures.
-This means that that Compactor does not crash on halt errors, but instead is kept running and does nothing with metric `thanos_compact_halted` set to 1.
+This means that Compactor does not crash on halt errors, but instead keeps running and does nothing with metric `thanos_compact_halted` set to 1.

-Reason is that we don't want to retry compaction and all the computations if we know that, for example, there is already overlapped state in the object storage for some reason.
+Reason is that we don't want to retry compaction and all the computations if we know that, for example, there is already an overlapped state in the object storage for some reason.

 Hidden flag `--no-debug.halt-on-error` controls this behavior.
 If set, on halt error Compactor exits.